 Local and international curators are regularly invited to its Tel Aviv compounds to present projects specially curated for the S2 project room and participate in research trips, exposing the gallery’s Israeli artists to international crowds.

 Sommer Contemporary Art, Herzl St 16, Tel Aviv-Yafo.
 03-516-6400

 Chelouche Gallery for Contemporary Art

-Salvador Dali once said "A true artist is not one that is inspired but one who inspire others",
+Salvador Dali once said, “A true artist is not inspired but one who inspires others”.

-We're sure youll find an inspiration in those Tel Aviv art hubs and mostly, we hope we inspired you to find your art in the heart of the city.
+We’re sure you’ll find inspiration in those Tel Aviv art hubs, and mostly, we hope we inspired you to find your art in the heart of the city.